 The Immigration Clinic provides real-life lawyering experience representing clients in immigration proceedings.
-Students will assist clients in immigration matters such as naturalization, adjustment of status, family-reunification, obtaining employment benefits, deportation defense, and petitions for asylum.
-Students will represent noncitizen clients in matters at U.S. Citizenship and Immigration Services and at the Executive Office of Immigration Review, including possible appearances before the Immigration Court.
+Students assist clients in immigration matters such as naturalization, adjustment of status, family-reunification, obtaining employment benefits, deportation defense, and petitions for asylum.
+Students represent noncitizen clients in matters at U.S. Citizenship and Immigration Services and at the Executive Office of Immigration Review, including possible appearances before the Immigration Court.

 The objective of this clinic course is to help students learn from their lawyering experiences how to handle immigration matters affecting low-and-moderate income persons.
 The lawyering skills students will use and develop include: problem-solving; legal analysis and reasoning; legal research; factual investigation; client interviewing and counseling; oral and written communication; negotiation; litigation; organization and management of legal work; cross-cultural lawyering; trauma-informed lawyering; and recognizing and resolving ethical dilemmas.

 Typical Student Activities

 - Legal research and drafting of briefs, motions, and other legal writing.

 - Serve as lead or co-counsel for clients.